Ardacandra/kaggle-playground-series-s5e9/README.md

 ### Acknowledgements

-This project was developed as part of the Kaggle Playground Series – Season 5, Episode 9
+This project was developed as part of the Kaggle Playground Series – Season 5, Episode 9.
+[Adil Shamim's notebook](https://www.kaggle.com/code/adilshamim8/predicting-the-beats-per-minute-of-songs-101) is also used for reference and performance comparison.

+- Walter Reade and Elizabeth Park.
+Predicting the Beats-per-Minute of Songs. https://kaggle.com/competitions/playground-series-s5e9, 2025.
+Kaggle.
+- Adil Shamim.
+Predicting the Beats-per-Minute of Songs 101. https://www.kaggle.com/code/adilshamim8/predicting-the-beats-per-minute-of-songs-101, 2025.